Naturally Healthy opportunities

 Forest Chi organises events, classes and workshops across Devon.
 They create a space where people of all ages and from all walks of life can learn ways of connecting with nature.

-Mindful-in-Nature, Sharpham Trust is supported by the Big Lottery Fund and is specifically designed to support mental health recovery, resilience and well-being for people aged 18+ living locally, combining mindfulness and nature connection.
+Mindful-in-Nature, Sharpham Trust is supported by the Big Lottery Fund and is specifically designed to support mental health recovery, resilience and well-being for people aged 18+ living locally.
+It combines mindfulness and nature connection.

 Wild Ideas supports and deliver projects and learning to create healthier, greener communities and to bring people into contact with nature: in schools, in work and in our open spaces.

 To be listed on this web page please email email@example.com

 Read our Naturally Healthy stories…